Malaysia - Data Protection Overview

 - the damage or distress is or would be unwarranted.

-There are no express rights of data portability under the PDPA.
+There are no express rights to data portability under the PDPA.

 This right does not feature under Malaysian data protection laws.

 If a corporate body is found to have committed an offence, the officers of such corporate bodies are deemed to have committed the offence personally.
-However, the officer(s) of such corporate body may not be found to have committed the offence if he/she/they can prove the offence was committed without his/her/their knowledge or consent and he/she/they had taken all reasonable precautions and exercised due diligence to prevent the commission of the offence.
+However, the officer(s) of such corporate body may not be found to have committed the offence if they can prove the offence was committed without their knowledge or consent and they had taken all reasonable precautions and exercised due diligence to prevent the commission of the offence.

-The Compounding of Offences Regulations came into operation on 15 March 2016, and provides that certain offences may be compounded with the consent of the Public Prosecutor in the form and manner prescribed.
-The offences prescribed thus far relates to certain offences under the PDPA, the 2013 Regulations, and the Registration Regulation.
+The Compounding of Offences Regulations came into operation on 15 March 2016 and provides that certain offences may be compounded with the consent of the Public Prosecutor in the form and manner prescribed.
+The offences prescribed thus far relate to certain offences under the PDPA, the 2013 Regulations, and the Registration Regulation.

-The PDP has released its Annual Report 2016 (only available in Malay here) based on inspections carried out pursuant to Section 101 of the PDPA.
-The report shows that inspections were carried out across various sectors including direct sales, education, health, banking and financial, property, and tourism sectors.
-The report also shows that there have been several non-compliances with the PDPA following such inspection, particularly the security principle as well as notice and choice principle.
+The Annual Report 2020 released by the PDP (only available in Malay here) provides the statistics of inspections carried out pursuant to Sections 101 and 48 of the PDPA.
+The report shows that inspections were carried out across various sectors including communications, education, health, property, and tourism sectors.
+The report also shows that inspections were also carried out on organisations that do not fall within the classes of data users under the Order.

 Apart from inspections and audits, as noted above, the PDP has been taking enforcement actions against non-compliance, and it is expected that the PDP will continue to increase efforts in respect of such enforcement actions.